amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 Find the index of an element in a sorted array.

 If we implement (Algorithm A) going through all the elements in an array, it will take a running time of `O(n)`.
 Can we do better?
-Let's try using the fact that the array is already sorted and divide in half as we look for the element in question.
+Let's try using the fact that the collection is already sorted and divide in half as we look for the element in question.

 {% codeblock lang:js mark:3-4,11,14 %}
 function indexOf(array, element, offset = 0) {